alxayo/AzDOtoDBKS/README.md

-# Azure DevOps - DAtabricks Release sync tool
+# Azure DevOps - Databricks Release sync tool

 The pupose of the tool is to keep in sync the Release data from Azure DevOPs with the one in Azure Databircks.
 When building a DataOps pipline Release artifacts from Azure DevOps (Build or release pipline) are deployed in Azure Databricks.